Multi-Instance App And Web Launcher

 Native, local, and deliberately transparent

-Parall is built by Ihor July, a cybersecurity expert and reverse engineer focused on privacy-respecting macOS tools.
+Parall is manually coded and tested by Ihor July, a cybersecurity expert and reverse engineer focused on privacy-respecting macOS tools.

 Why Parall Exists